-ECE 108 Field Experience I (2)
+ECE 108 Field Experience: Birth-Preschool (2-4)

 Prerequisite: ECE 111 and another ECE program core course.

-This course is designed to assist students in applying content from coursework to the daily experiences of teaching in an early childhood setting.
-Students are expected to apply theory, materials, and research discussed in the semester's coursework, assess applicability, and critique for best practices in teaching and learning for young children (birth through eight years old).
+This course is designed to assist candidates in applying content from ECE coursework to the daily experiences of teaching in a birth-preschool setting.
+Candidates are expected to apply theory, materials, and research discussed in the coursework, assess applicability, and critique best practices in teaching and learning for young children.
+The course can be applied toward CDA Subject Areas 5, 6, and 7 (managing an effective program, maintaining a commitment to professionalism, and observing and recording children's behavior), and provides CDA assessment preparation.
+It also counts toward an Arizona ECE endorsement.

-ECE 110 Field Experience II (2)
+ECE 110 Field Experience: K-3rd grade (2-4)

-Prerequisite: Must be taken as an exit course during the last semester of completing the required ECE program core courses.
-This course is designed to assist students in applying content from coursework to the daily experience of teaching in an early childhood setting.
-Students are expected to apply theory, materials, and research discussed in the semester's coursework, assess applicability, and critique for best practices in teaching and learning for young children (through eight years of age).
+Prerequisite: ECE 111 and another ECE program core course.
+This course is designed to assist candidates in applying content from ECE coursework to the daily experience of teaching in a K-3 setting.
+Candidates are expected to apply theory, materials, and research discussed in the coursework, assess applicability, and critique best practices in teaching and learning children in grades K-3.
+The course can be applied toward CDA Subject Areas 5, 6, and 7 (managing an effective program, maintaining a commitment to professionalism, and observing and recording children's behavior), and provides CDA assessment preparation.
+It also counts toward an Arizona ECE endorsement.